FROM OUR FARm and further afield

-However our farm only grows crops and livestock that are suitable for the local environment, for instance our soil is too heavy for rearing organic pigs and asparagus.
+Most of the food you will find in our farmshops and kitchen is from our own organic farm.
+However, we are only able to grow crops and raise livestock that are suitable for the local environment.
+For example, our soil is too heavy for rearing organic pigs or cultivating asparagus.
 Therefore to fill the gaps we partner the best farms from local areas with naturally suitable land, like asparagus from the Vale of Evesham.
 We dip into Europe for their special seasonal offerings, such as figs and blood oranges, and get our larder staples like pepper, cocoa and rice from further afield.

 SUSTAINABLE WILD FOOD & FISH

-So why isn’t it?
-In truth, our kitchens will never be 100% organic, as we prefer our fish and some other foods to be wild and by definition, wild products cannot be certified organic.
+Around 90% of the food we serve from our kitchens is certified organic.
+It isn’t 100% organic as we prefer our fish and some other foods to be wild and by definition, wild products cannot be certified organic.

 Many of our organic suppliers produce with artisanal methods.
 And sometimes we find a non-organic product so good, so unbeatable in flavour compared to organic versions, that we just have to sell it.
 For example many artisans in cheese and charcuterie use sustainable methods, and maybe organic ingredients, but don’t go through the admin work of certification.
 In all cases, we are proud of their provenance story: where the ingredients are sourced and how the product is made.